Technology Platform CHyN Clean room

 Users

-The users are mainly undergraduate students from the bachelor’s, and master’s to the PhD level, post-doctoral researchers, and senior scientists carrying out fundamental research in the fields of pharmacy, nanotechnology, biophysics, material science, microelectronics, life science, and quantum technology.
-Researchers from other discipline are also welcome.
+The facility is primarily used by undergraduate and graduate students, PhD candidates, postdoctoral researchers, and senior scientists conducting fundamental research in fields such as pharmacy, nanotechnology, biophysics, materials science, microelectronics, life sciences, and quantum technology.
+Researchers from other disciplines are also welcome to use the facility.

 Publications